-Even though the Occupational Safety and Health Administration (OSHA) states that every employee should work in a safe environment, that’s not always a possibility on an oil field due to the nature of the job.
+Even though the Occupational Safety and Health Administration (OSHA) states that every employee should work in a safe environment, that’s not always a possibility on an oil field because of the job.

-On record, there are now several common injuries and accidents that cause liability for oil companies.
-These are the most common injuries and accidents–and how you can get compensated.
+On record, there are now several common on-the-job oil field injuries and accidents that cause liability for oil companies.
+These are the most common injuries and accidents-and how you can get compensated.
+Our New Mexico and Texas work injury attorneys can help you if you have been injured on an oilfield.

 Here is a closer look at some common accidents: